PHenegan/Chip8-Interpreter/README.md

 and seemed interesting to learn about.

 ## What works?
 What's left?
-- The IBM logo test program, along with BC_test and another test program both function.
-  Tetris seems to work, though I think my input mapping is not being done correctly because the controls don't appear to match with other emulators I was testing against.
 - the chip-8 sound timer works but currently doesn't actually play any sound. i want to see if i can play a tone or something directly through sdl but i may have to find an mp3 or wav file for it.

+(These ones are lower priority because they would require a decent amount of work and I want to move onto other projects)
 - right now the controls are set in a header file which is relatively easy to configure, but adding support for something like a json or yaml config file would allow more flexibility by offering configuration at runtime instead of compile-time.
+This is low priority because it would likely involve bringing in another library for JSON parsing
-- I may eventually add chip-48 or super-chip support, though honestly that is pretty unlikely since I would likely want to move on to other emulators/isa interpreters.
+- I may eventually add CHIP-48 or SUPER-CHIP support.
+This is also low priority since I want to move onto other projects.

 ## Setup